danielsig/lms-plugin-visit-website/README.md

 # Basic Website Visiting Plugin for LM Studio

-An LM Studio plugin that allows the assistant to view the links, image URLs and text content of web pages.
+An LM Studio plugin with two tools:

+- Visit Website - Allows the assistant to view the links, image URLs and text content of a given webpage.
+- View Images - Allows the assistant to download and display images from a list of image URLs.

 ## Installation